Need to talk? Call 1800 882 436.

 • feeling irritable, moody or losing motivation and interest in doing things you usually enjoy

-• feeling restless, being aggressive or impulsive
+• feeling restless, aggressive or impulsive

 • feeling sleepy when sitting quietly

-Pregnancy causes for insomnia:
+Pregnancy-related causes of insomnia:

 General causes of insomnia: